- Fan Zone

 Volunteers can serve as music officials at nonqualifying competitions without being certified as an official U.S. Figure Skating music coordinator.
 To do this, simply contact clubs in your area and let them know of your interest.
 To find clubs in your area, visit the "Find a Club" page of our website.
 To find a list of sanctioned competitions that might be in need of music coordinators, visit the "Find an Event" page of our website.

-Those who would like to pursue a music appointment should contact U.S. Figure Skating's national vice chair of music, Ellen Funk, at Sk8erinafunk@aol.com for more information.
+Those who would like to pursue a music appointment should contact U.S. Figure Skating's national vice chair of music, Jim Chen, at firstname.lastname@example.org for more information.